-Energy Statements are a common requirement by Local Planning Authorities across Scotland and the UK.
+Energy Statements are a common requirement by Local Planning Authorities across the UK.
 They demonstrate how the developer will address specific local objectives, like CO2 emissions or renewable energy targets.
 We typically adopt the following ‘Lean, Mean, Green’ energy hierarchy to help us develop an efficient and economical strategy.

 We initially focus on reducing energy demand through passive measures such as improvements to the thermal envelope, a natural ventilation philosophy where suitable and reducing building air leakage.